-Blow-by-blow, part 11
+Blow-by-blow, Part II

-If you understand what I've discussed so far, you grasp how accounting and double-entry bookkeeping work.
-I want to show you about a half-dozen more example transactions, however, to plug a few minor holes in your knowledge.
+If you understand what I've discussed so far in this appendix, you grasp how accounting and double-entry bookkeeping work.
+I want to show you about a half-dozen more transaction examples, however, to plug a few minor holes in your knowledge.